sbmlteam/liblx/docs/quickstart/get-started.rst

     mkdir build
     cd build

+[NB Added later: Despite what I've done here, it is generally recommended NOT to have the build within the same directory structure as the repo; best to move completely outside.
+It is then termed an "out of source build".
+If you do it properly, the `cmake` commands below should end with the directory of the source files you are building, rather than just `..` as I have done here.
+Hopefully later we'll have some time to update the wording of this doc to remove the need for this note.
+Sorry!]

 We can now invoke CMake (assuming you have it installed!), with various options as appropriate.
 For example